kaakaa/pflenker.github.io/_pages/about.md

 I have worked in many diverse roles, such as Team or Engineering Lead, Agile Coach, Product Owner or a combination.

-I love technology, and one of my earlier childhood memories is feeding long rows of `DATA` from a computer magazine into my Commodore 64 - only to be rewarded with `?SYNTAX ERROR IN LINE 82` (If you are interested, [you can read the full story here](/sematary/what-me-worry)!).
+I love technology, and some of my earlier childhood memories revolve around my Commodore 64.
 However, during my first job as a graduate, I started to discover that while a talented developer can save more than just the project, a focussed team of engineers is nigh unstoppable - which is why I decided that focussing on the technology alone would not be enough.

 So I have dedicated most of my professional career to figuring out how to bring people together, focus them as teams toward a common goal and remove all